If the term data hygiene conjures up images of scrub brushes and your email list, you’re on the right path to what the term really means.

 Much like the real thing, periodic scrubbing of your email list is a necessity if you want to keep a good relationship with your audience.

 In this article, we’ll break down the real meaning of data hygiene and explain why it’s mission-critical for your business.
-We’ll also give you five strategies you can implement today to increase your email deliverability and sender score by making your email database squeaky clean.
+We’ll also give you five strategies you can implement today to increase your email deliverability and sender score by decreasing dirty data.

 Let’s get started!

-While the term data hygiene can refer to many different types of data, email data hygiene is the process of cleaning your email database by removing contacts (usually invalid or unengaged) in order to keep your lists healthy and ‘warm.’
+While the term data hygiene can refer to many different types of data cleaning, email data hygiene is the process of cleaning your email database by removing contacts (usually invalid or unengaged) in order to keep your lists healthy.
+This also includes removing duplicate records and maintaining good data hygiene.

-If you’re just dipping your toes into the email marketing waters, you might wonder why you should bother removing contacts in the first place.
+If you’re just dipping your toes into the waters, you might wonder why you should bother removing these contacts in the first place.

 After all, it takes time and effort to build your list, so why waste all your hard work deleting those coveted emails?